riscv-non-isa/riscv-elf-psabi-doc/riscv-elf.md

 dynamically linked shared objects.
 Each dynamic object has its own GOT (Global Offset Table) and PLT (Program Linkage Table).

-The first entry of a shared objects PLT is a special entry that calls `_dl_runtime_resolve` to resolve the GOT offset for the called function.
+The first entry of a shared object PLT is a special entry that calls `_dl_runtime_resolve` to resolve the GOT offset for the called function.
-The `_dl_runtime_resolve` function in the dynamic loader resolves the GOT offsets lazily on the first call to the function except when `LD_BIND_NOW` is set in which case the GOT entries are populated by the dynamic linker before the exutable is started.
-Lazy resolution of GOT entries is intended to speed up program loading by deferring the symbol resolution to the first time the function is called.
-The first entry in the PLT which corresponds to an unpopulated GOT entry for the symbol is a resolver stub entry which takes up 32 bytes (two 16 byte entries):
+The `_dl_runtime_resolve` function in the dynamic loader resolves the GOT offsets lazily on the first call to any function, except when `LD_BIND_NOW` is set in which case the GOT entries are populated by the dynamic linker before the executable is started.
+Lazy resolution of GOT entries is intended to speed up program loading by deferring symbol resolution to the first time the function is called.
+The first entry in the PLT occupies two 16 byte entries:

 ```
 1:   auipc  t2, %pcrel_hi(.got.plt)